jobworkerp-rs/jobworkerp-rs/README.md

 ## Overview

-jobworkerp-rs is a job worker system implemented in Rust.
+jobworkerp-rs is a scalable job worker system implemented in Rust.
-The function to be executed is defined as [worker](proto/protobuf/jobworkerp/data/worker.proto), and [job](proto/protobuf/jobworkerp/data/job.proto), which is an execution instruction to the worker, and then register (enqueue) the job to execute the function.

-A worker execution function (runner) can be added in the form of a plugin.
+The job worker system is designed to handle CPU-intensive and I/O-intensive tasks asynchronously.
+Worker definitions, job registrations, and execution results can be executed using GRPC.

+Tasks are defined as [workers](proto/protobuf/jobworkerp/service/worker.proto), and [jobs](proto/protobuf/jobworkerp/service/job.proto), which are execution commands for these workers, are registered (enqueued) via job.
+The system also supports adding execution capabilities (runners) for workers through a plugin architecture.

-### Features
+### Key Features

-- 3 types of job queues: Redis, RDB(mysql or sqlite), Hybrid (Redis + mysql)
+- Storage types available for use as job queues: Redis, RDB (MySQL or SQLite), Hybrid (Redis + MySQL)
-  - RDB allows jobs to be backed up as needed
+  - In a hybrid setup, jobs can be executed while also backing them up using RDB as needed.
-- Three ways to retrieve results: directly (DIRECT), listen and get later (LISTEN_AFTER), or not get results (NONE)
+- Three methods for obtaining job execution results: Direct (DIRECT), Retrieve Later (LISTEN_AFTER), No Result Retrieval (NONE)
-- Customizable Job execution channel and number of parallel executions per channel
+- Configuration of job execution channels and the number of concurrent executions per channel
-  - For example, the `'gpu'` channel can be set to run at a parallelism 1, while the normal channel can be set to run at a parallelism 4, etc.
+  - For example, setting the GPU channel to execute with a concurrency of 1, and the normal channel to execute with a concurrency of 4.
-- Execution at specified time, periodic execution at regular intervals
+- Scheduled execution at a specified time or periodic execution at regular intervals
-- Retry: Set retry count and interval (e.g., Exponential backoff)
+- Retry: Configuration of retry attempts and intervals (such as Exponential backoff)
-- Extension of execution runner by plug-ins
+- Extension of job execution content (Runner) through plugins

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->